The Man Who Wasn't There (2001 film): Filming

 Filming began on June 26, 2000, in California and ended on September 1, after ten weeks.
 Deakins' cinematography was simple and traditional.
 Most of the shots were taken with the camera at eye level, with normal lenses and a long depth of field.
 Compared to older American film noir, Deakins used a wide range of grays and attempted to create low contrast without many strong shadows, using fewer and larger lights.
-He used contemporary technologies and wanted the film to reflect the era in which it was made: "we're not trying to make an old movie", said Deakins.
-It was filmed in 35 mm format in color and converted to black and white during post-production.
+He used contemporary technologies and wanted the film to reflect the era in which it was made, noting that "we're not trying to make an old movie."
+It was filmed with color 35mm film and converted to black and white during post-production.
 This procedure was due, in part, to technical reasons since in recent decades the availability of black and white film rolls had become scarce.
 However, due to contractual and marketing requirements, it was released in color in some countries.
-"The film wasn't made to be seen in color", stated Joel Coen, mentioning that in color it would look "horribly out of place" due to grayscale neutralizing colors outside the time frame of the plot.
+Joel Coen noted that "the film wasn't made to be seen in color" and that in color it would look "horribly out of place" due to grayscale neutralizing colors outside the time frame of the plot.

 The set and costume design by Dennis Gassner and Mary Zophres, respectively, had to adapt to the absence of color, avoiding distracting high contrasts.
 Black and white also affected the actors, intensifying some elements: "Just a close-up is very striking because of the shadows and the sense of depth," said McDormand.
 However, the team did not lose sight of the color version and designed the locations avoiding bright colors and preferring browns and grays.
 Ed Crane's clothing consisted of sports jackets, gabardine and rayon shirts.
-Typical of those years, her stockings had no elastic at the top, and — like the extras — she used garters to hold them up.
+Typical of those years, McDormand's stockings had no elastic at the top, and — like the extras — she used garters to hold them up.
 Women's clothing included seamed stockings, girdles, and pointy bras.
-Defense attorney Freddy Riedenschneider's peaked lapel double-breasted suit was inspired by Salvador Dalí, according to costume designer Mary Zophres: "It's a bit unusual for the time and suggests opulence."
+Defense attorney Freddy Riedenschneider's unusual for the time peaked lapel double-breasted suit was inspired by Salvador Dalí, according to costume designer Mary Zophres, to suggest opulence.

 To compose his character's look, Thornton looked at images of figures from that decade and borrowed some elements from Raymond Burr and Frank Sinatra.
-The actor commented, "once you get the right look, everything in your attitude changes".
+The actor commented, "Once you get the right look, everything in your attitude changes."
 When Ed appears on screen, he is almost always seen smoking a Chesterfield.
 Professional barbers trained Thornton and Badalucco.